 If you prefer, a caleche, or horse-drawn carriage, will take you the distance, particularly pleasant as the sun sets and the color of the red clay walls change.

 In the heart of the medina is Djemaa El Fna, the main square of Marrakech, a plethora of activity from dawn until late in the evening.

 Be prepared for an onslaught of sights, from henna painting women, snake charmers and monkeys to acrobats and dancers.
-You’ll see locals selling anything from rugs and clothing to spices and herbs, tourists battling their way through the many stalls selling some traditional Moroccan dishes, like camel spleen, sheep’s head or liver sandwiches.
+You’ll see locals selling anything from rugs and clothing to spices and herbs, tourists battling their way through the many stalls selling some traditional Moroccan dishes (these dozens or Marrakech restaurants are dismantled every day after dinner), like camel spleen, sheep’s head or liver sandwiches.

 Don’t worry about the hectic atmosphere, dive right in there and soak it up.